OmarManganese/counter/README.md

 * Javascript

 ## Link
-You can try the counter at this link:
+You can try the counter at [this link](https://counter-cffb8.firebaseapp.com/)